-Like most subjects covered in ‘The Urban Deer Complex’, theories become far more complicated.
-In this case, core areas can be vastly shrunk, grown, or abruptly changed.
-This adds to the already seemingly impossible skill of patterning a mature Whitetail.
+Like most subjects covered in The Urban Deer Complex, application can always complicate theory.
+In the case of urban environments, core areas can shrink, grow, or change.
+This adds to the already difficult skill of patterning a mature whitetail.

-In my book, The Urban Deer Complex, I explain three very distinct personalities mature suburban bucks can develop over time.
-My favorite, ‘The Pocket Ghost’, represents a deer that uses a small suburban pocket of woods as its primary buck core area.
-They are often just that- ghosts.
-They restrict much movement to darkness as their regular core area consists of people’s yards and other human-developed features.
+In The Urban Deer Complex, I explain the three distinct personalities mature suburban bucks develop over time.
+My favorite personality type is “The Pocket Ghost.”
+These deer use a small suburban pocket of woods as their primary buck core area.
+And they really are ghosts, limiting their movement to just the darkness, since their regular core area consists of people’s yards and other human developments.

-The now levelheaded buck cannot simply waltz back to its bedding area because what may be a simple one mile trek for a rural giant has now become a gauntlet for your suburban crush.
-It often renders hunting theories based on bucks returning to core areas in late season useless.
-Above all it creates a frustration that far too many suburban deer hunters will face this winter.
-The reality that their well patterned buck may very well not return until after the season, or even more devastating, that their buck has taken up an entirely new core area.
+The fogged mindset of the rut disappears and the now levelheaded buck cannot simply waltz back to its bedding area.
+What may be a simple one mile trek for a rural giant has become a gauntlet for your suburban crush.
+This is why theories based on bucks returning to core areas are rendered useless.
+Above all, it creates a frustration far too many suburban deer hunters face in the winter.
+Their well patterned buck may not return until after the season or it may have found an entirely new area, never to return.

 This is the truth about suburban buck core areas and you have to consider it when planning to hunt your buck of a lifetime.
 I often hunt the early season more aggressively when presented with this potential doom.
 There is always the long shot of a late season redemption if I need it.

 I would love to hear your experience with any of these core area changes, so leave comments below!